overview/overview-convert-framework/README.md

 This framework runs on a loop:

-1. Empty a temporary directory.
-1. Download a task from Overview and write it to `input.json` in the directory.
+1. Download a task from Overview as JSON.
+1. Open a stream to download the body of the input file.
-1. Run `/app/convert input.json` within the directory.
-Pipe the results to Overview.
+1. Stream the body to `/app/convert MIME-BOUNDARY JSON` and pipe the results to Overview.

-The framework will handle communication with Overview.
+`/app/run` handles all communication with Overview.
 In particular:

-* It polls for work at `POLL_URL`.
-Your Overview environment must set `POLL_URL` for your container.
+* `/app/run` polls for tasks at `POLL_URL`.
+Overview's administrator must set `POLL_URL` for your container.
 * `/app/run` will retry if there is a connection error.
 * `/app/run` will never crash.
 * *TODO* `/app/run` will poll Overview to check if the task is canceled.
-It will notify `/app/convert` with `SIGUSR1` if the task is canceled.
+It will notify `/app/convert` with `SIGINT` if the task is canceled.

-# `/app/convert-*`
+# `/app/convert` -- a.k.a., `/app/convert-*`

-This framework provides a few convert strategies.
-Choose one strategy for your converter, and copy it to `/app/convert`.

-`/app/convert` will be invoked by `/app/run`.
-It will do the following:

-1. Optionally, download `input.blob` into `$CWD` (the temporary directory)
-1. Spawn `/app/do-convert-XXXXX ARGS...` -- that's your code!
-1. Translate your code's `stdout` output into a `multipart/form-data` stream, which is what `/app/run` will pipe to Overview.

-`/app/convert` will manage your code in a few ways:

-* *TODO* It will handle `SIGUSR1`, either passing it to your code or killing your code's process with `SIGKILL` (depending on which strategy you choose).
-* *TODO* It will send Overview an `error` message if your code finishes with a non-zero return value.
-(A non-zero return value is _always_ an error in your code.
-Sometime errors are hard to avoid, such as `out of memory`.
-The framework will do something sensible with those.)

-Now, pick your strategy:
+`/app/convert` is a program we provide, under a few different names.
+That is, when you create your program you'll choose one of the following implementations to copy into `/app/convert` in your image.

+From `/app/run`'s point of view, `/app/convert` will read the input stream and `JSON` command-line argument and produce a `multipart/form-data` output stream with MIME boundary `MIME-BOUNDARY` (in C lingo, `argv[1]`).
+`/app/convert` will never crash, and it will always output a data stream that Overview can handle.

+Your code is invoked by `/app/convert`, following one of these strategies:

-## *TODO* `/app/convert-single-file`
+## `/app/convert-single-file`

 This version of `/app/convert` will:

-1. Download `input.blob`
-2. Run `/app/do-convert-single-file` (your code)
+1. Write standard input to `input.blob` in a temporary directory and verify it's the correct size
+1. Run `/app/do-convert-single-file JSON` (*your code*) in the temporary directory
-3. Translate the `stdout` from your code into progress events or an error event
+1. Translate the `stdout` from your code into progress events or an error event
-4. When your code exits with status `0` and no error message, pipe `output.json`, `output.blob` -- and if they exist, `output-thumbnail.jpg`, `output-thumbnail.png` and `output.txt` -- and a `done` event
+1. When your code exits with status `0` and no error message, pipe `output.json`, `output.blob` -- and if they exist, `output-thumbnail.jpg`, `output-thumbnail.png` and `output.txt` -- and a `done` event

 Special cases:

-* *TODO* Cancelation: if `/app/run` sends a `SIGUSR1` signal, kills your program with `SIGKILL` and pipes a `"canceled"` `error` event.
+* Cancelation: if `/app/run` sends a `SIGINT` signal, kills your program with `SIGKILL`.
-* *TODO* Error: if `/app/do-convert-single-file` exits with non-zero return value, pipes an `error` event.
+* Error: if `/app/do-convert-single-file` exits with non-zero return value, pipes an `error` event.

 **You must provide `/app/do-convert-single-file`**.
-The framework will invoke `/app/do-convert` with no arguments.
-Your program can read `input.json` and `input.blob` in the current working directory.
+The framework will invoke `/app/do-convert JSON`.
+Your program can read `input.blob` in the current working directory.
 Your program must:

 1. Write progress messages to `stdout`, newline-delimited, that look like:
     * `p1/2` -- "finished processing page 1 of 2"
     * `b102/412` -- "finished processing byte 102 of 412"
     * `0.324` -- "finished processing 32.4% of input"
     * `anything else at all` -- "ERROR: [the line of text]"
-2. Write `output.json`, `output.blob`, and optionally `output-thumbnail.jpg`,
+1. Write `output.json`, `output.blob`, and optionally `output-thumbnail.jpg`,
    `output-thumbnail.png` and/or `output.txt`.
-3. Exit with status code `0`.
+1. Exit with status code `0`.
 Any other exit code is an error in your code.

 ## *TODO* `/app/convert-file-to-mime-multipart`

 This version of `/app/convert` will:

-1. Download `input.blob`
-2. Run `/app/do-convert-file-to-mime-multipart RANDOM-MIME-BOUNDARY` (your code)
+1. Write standard input to `input.blob` in a temporary directory and verify it's the correct size
+1. Run `/app/do-convert-file-to-mime-multipart MIME-BOUNDARY JSON` (*your code*) in the temporary directory
-3. Pipe your program's `stdout` to Overview
+1. Pipe your program's `stdout` to Overview

 Special cases:

-* *TODO* Cancelation: if `/app/run` sends a `SIGUSR1` signal, kills your program with `SIGKILL`, finishes reading its `stdout`, and appends a `"canceled"` `error` event unless your program's output ended with `--RANDOM-MIME-BOUNDARY--`.
+* *TODO* Cancelation: if `/app/run` sends a `SIGINT` signal, kills your program with `SIGKILL`.
 * *TODO* Error: if your program exits with non-zero return value, pipes an `error` event.
+* *TODO* Buggy code: emits an `error` event if your program does not produce a `error` or `done` event or end with `--MIME-BOUNDARY--`.

 **You must provide `/app/do-convert-file-to-mime-multipart`**.
-The framework will invoke it with a `RANDOM-MIME-BOUNDARY` argument, which will match the regex `[a-fA-F0-9]{1,60}`.
-Your program can read `input.json` and `input.blob` in the current directory.
+The framework will invoke it with `MIME-BOUNDARY` and `JSON` as arguments. `MIME-BOUNDARY` will match the regex `[a-fA-F0-9]{1,60}`.
+Your program can read `input.blob` in the current directory.

-Your program needn't write files.
+Your program may write files, but it doesn't need to.
 It must write valid `multipart/form-data` output to `stdout`.
 For instance:

 ```multipart/form-data
 --RANDOM-MIME-BOUNDARY\r\n